WaltBernalM/crypto/README.md

-This is a little project made to track crypto currenciess purchases and profits, it usess Google Sheets and App Script alongside Gemini and some communication with 3rd party API
+This is a little project made to track crypto currencies purchases and profits, it uses Google Sheets and App Script alongside Gemini and some communication with 3rd party API.